LSP’s Best of 2021

 It wasn’t long before my husband whisked me off on a birthday trip to Costa Rica.
 It was an epic trip with rainforests, mountains, scuba diving and wildlife galore!
 I began shooting portraits underwater and was thrilled to meet Damian and Evalina at a waterfall for some steamy lovers’ portraits.
 Hot, hot, hot.
 I got back and immediately plunged into a beautiful snowy elopement near Denver.
 We capped off the spring season by exploring the Arches and amazing geographic features of Colorado National Monument, where we met with Andrea and Russell for a ten-year vow renewal on the cliff’s edge.

 Though the biggest award will always be having happy clients, it sure doesn’t hurt to get more validation from the best professionals in my field.
-This year I doubled my fearless awards from 4 to 8.
+This year I more than doubled my fearless awards from 4 to 10.
 Fearless awards are like the olympics for photographers who shoot marriages – to get an award is like getting a gold medal.
-With an additional 6 WedElope awards this year, I’m now the recipient of 16 of these awards for excellence in storytelling at elopements – the most of anyone in the world.
+With an additional 6 WedElope awards this year, I’m now the recipient of 17 of these awards for excellence in storytelling at elopements – the most of anyone in the world.
 I also received 1 Reportage Award, 7 new WPJA documentary awards, 12 Artistic Guild (creative portrait) awards, and 29 Engagement photo awards.
 I couldn’t be more grateful to expand my awards cabinet this year.

 Summer of Lovers